sarabisto/Lecture-notes/README.md

 # Lecture-notes
-Notes, exercises and more from my classes at Uniupo
+Notes, exercises and more from my classes at Uniupo, bachelor in CS